planetmint/planetmint-driver-python/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-BigchainDB Python Driver
+Planetmint Python Driver
 ========================

 .. toctree::
    :maxdepth: 1

-   ← Back to All BigchainDB Docs <https://planetmint.readthedocs.io/en/latest/index.html>
+   ← Back to All Planetmint Docs <https://planetmint.readthedocs.io/en/latest/index.html>
    quickstart
    connect
    usage